RizkyJulianto/Shorty/README.md

 ## The Challenge
-My job is to build projects into designs inside the /design folder.
-I will build both mobile and desktop versions
+My task is to build the project on the Front End.
+I will create mobile and desktop versions

 The designs are in static JPG format.
-This means I have to use your best judgment for styles like font size, padding, and margins.
+This means I will have to use your best judgment for styles such as font size, padding, and margins.
 This will help train my eye to see differences in spacing and size.

 ## Authors